National Program (JD-LLL)

 National Program students are not permitted to enroll in courses that are essentially identical in content to those that the student has already completed before commencing the National Program;

-Students who have previously completed courses at the Common Law Section, including the required courses of the National program before being admitted to the program must replace these courses with other electives to meet the minimum requirement of 30 credits.
+Students who have taken common law courses (CML course codes), including National Program mandatory courses, before being admitted to the program must replace those courses with elective credits to satisfy the minimum requirement of 30 credits.